Cyberia Location #1 The Screamer Arena!

 Here are some notes written by Alberto which were partly damaged and therefore incomplete:

-Finally, this location is also featured in the aborted video game Neon Nights in Cyberia.
-The first Street Fighter had not long dropped and it marked the beginning of a new era of gaming–both in style and attitude.
+This location is also featured in the aborted video game Neon Nights in Cyberia.
+The first Street Fighter had not long dropped and it marked the beginning of a new era of gaming–both in style, aesthetic attitude.
 16-bit never looked so funky.

-There were several location backdrops that were used and even Tod Tastic was going to be a playable character.
+Finally there were several location backdrops that were going to be used and at one point, when the coke high was peaking, even Tod Tastic was going to be a playable character.
 However, it was a short-lived concept that nearly resulted in several real life murders which you’ll be reading about soon.

 Return to the Index